Espoirz/The-Acres/DEPLOYMENT.md

 2. Get connection string from provider
 3. Add to Vercel environment variables

+### For Railway
+1. Railway will provision a PostgreSQL database automatically
+2. Connection string will be available as `DATABASE_URL` in environment variables
+3. Run migrations: `railway run npm run db:push`

 ## Post-deployment Testing

 - [ ] Website loads correctly